FwSchultz/hll-geofences/README.md

      ```

 6. **Set Up Discord Bot (Optional)**:
-   - Rename the environment file:
+   - Rename and fill out the environment file: Channel ID must be not the same as Basic Seeding (script clears channel on startup)
      ```bash
      mv extended.example.env .env
      ```